Biden, CDC director warn of virus rebound if nation lets up

-WASHINGTON (AP) — Too many Americans are declaring virus victory too early, President Joe Biden and a top health official declared Monday, appealing for mask requirements and other restrictions to be maintained or restored to stave off a “fourth surge” of COVID-19.
+WASHINGTON (AP) — President Joe Biden and a top health official warned that too many Americans are declaring virus victory too quickly, appealing for mask requirements and other restrictions to be maintained or restored to stave off a “fourth surge” of COVID-19.
 The head of the CDC said she had a feeling of “impending doom” if people keep easing off.

 “This is deadly serious,” Biden said, urging governors to reinstate mask mandates and other restrictions that some states have been easing.